 @import '/node_modules/bootstrap/scss/bootstrap.scss';

 The best part about the newer versions of Next is that they provide built-in SASS/SCSS support.
-All we need to tell Next is where our styles are stored by configuring the next.config.js
+All we need to tell Next is where our styles are stored by configuring the next.config.js and adding the following piece of code:

 const path = require('path')